joomengine/jcb-documentation/035-Translation-Mananger-in-JCB-explained.md

 After fetching translations, JCB injects them back into the compiled component.
 During build, each string is evaluated and merged into the `.ini` files corresponding to its target language.

-You can see this in action by compiling any component (e.g., “Document Manager”).
+You can see this in action by compiling any component (e.g., "Document Manager").
 JCB will automatically:

 * Collect all English strings